crg9332/budget-app/README.md

 # Budget Manager App

-Useful tool to keep track of how much money you can and have spent on any particular thing
+Useful tool to keep track of how much money you can spend or have spent on any particular thing